JonoFrench/JonoFrench.github.io/GalaxiansSupport.md

 ## iPhone App Support

-Retro Galaxians, Retro Invaders, Blasteroids!
+Retro Galaxians, Retro Invaders, Blasteroids, Vibe Chess, Tetroids, !

-#Please email jaypeeff@gmail.com with any issues, bugs or issues you have with the App.
+#Please email jaypeeff@gmail.com with any issues, bugs or questions you have with the App.

 Thanks for playing.